-One of the hormones secreted by the brain during a fit of anger is called norepinephrine, which acts as an analgesic, or pain reliever.
-When we are triggered, often that trigger digs up deep wounds and past hurts, whether we are aware of it or not.
+One of the hormones secreted by the brain during a fit of anger is called norepinephrine, which can act as a pain reliever.
+When triggered, that event can dig up deep wounds and past hurts, whether we are aware of it or not.

 Becoming angry in the moment releases a powerful brain chemical that numbs our emotional pain so we don’t feel vulnerable, ignored, unimportant, rejected, or worthless.
 But as with any drug, a person can become addicted to their own anger because they become addicted to the chemical reaction of it.

 Another chemical released by the brain during a fit of anger is called epinephrine.
-While norepinephrine acts like a pain reliver, epinephrine acts like an amphetamine, allowing us to feel a sudden surge of energy throughout our entire body.
+While norepinephrine acts like a pain reliever, epinephrine acts like an amphetamine, allowing a sudden surge of energy throughout our entire body.

 This adrenaline rush counteracts our feeling of powerlessness in the moment, or maybe in our life in general.
 How seductive is that?
-Many medical experts will tell you that epinephrine is every bit as addictive as alcohol and cocaine, so it’s no wonder so many people are addicted to their own anger.
+Many medical experts will tell you that epinephrine is every bit as addictive as alcohol and cocaine.
+This explains why so many people find themselves addicted to their own anger.